 We also made our way down river to Asiatique which is a lively conglomeration of markets and food.

-Bangkok still has traffic problems, but they have eased with the building of elevated roads, rail lines and walkways.
+Bangkok’s traffic problems are renowned, but the building of elevated roads, rail lines and walkways has gone some way to easing the congestion.
 Huge concrete blocks dominate the landscape, making for a rather confronting trade off.
 These pics were taken around Siam Square – home to a number of huge shopping malls.

 We were lucky to be here on the weekend and took ourselves off to the weekend markets which are massive.
 These markets used to be located at the Grand Palace, but were moved to a bigger area, further out, but easily reached by Skytrain.